mystica555/cccpu/README.md

 # cccpu
-CPU Core Control Power Utility
+CPU Core Control Power Utility v0.19.11
 ![image](https://github.com/user-attachments/assets/4a6111d8-ec2e-4a45-841b-4d0d7ab75c34)

-CPU Core Control Power Utility v0.19.11
   View and manage the status and power policies of CPU cores.

 USAGE:
   ./cccpu.sh [action_flags] [display_flags]

+  (no flags)                  Displays the current status of all cores (default).

 ACTIONS (can be combined):
-  (no flags)                  Displays the current status of all cores (default).
   --on [<cores>]              Enables cores.
 Defaults to 'all' if no list is given.
   --off [<cores>]             Disables cores.
 Defaults to all except core 0.
   -g, --governor <name|list>  Sets governor or lists available governors.